2014 Kiss of Love protest: Activities

+Response

 Support outside Kerala

 The event gathered support from educational institutions outside of Kerala including the University of Hyderabad, JNU Delhi, IISER Kolkata, Pondicherry University, IIT Madras, and IIT Bombay.
 Students from Jadavpur University and Presidency University, Kolkata organized similar protests against moral policing in Kolkata on 5 November 2014.
 The Kolkata chapter also protested against the authorities of North Kolkata's Star Theatre for allegedly refusing entry to a 17-year-old girl because she was dressed in a skirt.

 On November 8, a group of protestors demonstrated by kissing and hugging outside RSS headquarters in Delhi.
 While JNU students were at the forefront, there were representatives from several universities in the city such as Delhi University, Jamia Millia Islamia, Ambedkar University Delhi, and National Law University.
 Hindu Sena members arrived on the scene stating that the "Western culture was corrupting and degrading Indian culture".
 Hindu Sena members tried to physically attack kissing couples.
 On November 9, a similar protest was organized by students on the JNU campus, in solidarity with those who courted police action at the 'Kiss of Love' event in Kochi on November 2.
 A Kiss of Love event that was scheduled for 30 November in Bengaluru was canceled when permission for the protest was denied by Bengaluru Police.